TopSoft4U/pq-api-connector/README.md

 - Option to change the output format (JSON/XML).
 - You can fetch the JSON/XML file without parsing (usable for testing).
 - Test mode for POST methods (sends data to the server, but it's not saved).

+## Releasing a new version
+1. Update the version in the `composer.json` file with `bash /scripts/bump_version.sh`.
+2. Finish the release with `bash /scripts/commit_tag_push.sh` - which will create a new tag and push it to the repository.